 This vertical, round pillar found on porches is typically associated with the Colonial architectural style.
 Columns were initially designed for smaller buildings and used for structural support.
 During the Bronze Age (3000 to 1000 B.C.), advancements made columns more popular for uses other than functionality.
-Popular on historical buildings and incorporated into residential homes, columns allow natural light to enter into spaces, while also combining elaborate and decorative details.
+Popular on historical buildings and incorporated into residential homes, columns allow natural light to enter into spaces while also combining elaborate and decorative details.
 They often provide curb appeal, giving even newer homes an air of historical style.

 This term is used to describe the main exterior of a building.
-New York City’s Chrysler Building, designed in the Art Deco style of the 1920s, provides a visually appealing façade with a decorative jewel-like glass crown and 12 stories made of glass, creating the appearance that the building is floating along New York’s skyline.
+New York City’s Chrysler Building, designed in the Art Deco style of the 1920s, provides a visually appealing façade with a decorative jewel-like glass crown and 12 stories made of glass, creating the appearance of the building floating along New York’s skyline.
 Grace Church, known for its architectural significance, is built in a French Gothic Revival style with arched doorways and intricate designs along the exterior.

-The New York Cotton Exchange is another building that will make you stop and take notice of the Colonial-style architecture.
+The New York Cotton Exchange is another building that will make you stop and take notice of Colonial-style architecture.
 In most cases, the exteriors of buildings will be preserved due to the historical significance and architectural awe, while the structure and interior of the building are renovated.

 A floor plan is a scaled drawing showcasing the different arrangements and varieties of each floor or unit in a building.
-These plans indicate the location of interior walls, doors, rooms, porches, chimneys, staircases, and even list room dimensions and room options.
+These plans indicate interior walls, doors, rooms, porches, chimneys, staircases, and even list room dimensions and room options.
 Floor plans are a vital visual aid that makes it easy for house and apartment hunters to see if this space is livable for their needs and lifestyle.

-French Door/French Window
+French Door/French WindowFrench Door/French Window

 French windows are tall casement windows that extend from the ceiling to the floor; they can also double as French doors by encompassing two leaves that swing open.
 Dating back to the 17th century at the end of the Renaissance period, French doors were introduced into English and American architecture as a way for natural light to enter into a room, which helped in these times of no electricity.

 This decorative grating made from wood, stone, or iron was first introduced in ancient Egypt, the Roman Empire, and medieval Scotland to deter outside intruders from entering through a window or door.
-In 1886, Wesley Harbert created fashion-forward, architecturally pleasing and durable, yet ornamental, iron grills.
+In 1886, Wesley Harbert created fashion-forward, architecturally pleasing, and durable yet ornamental iron grills.
 Currently, you can find grills in many urban areas.